PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Hunh, she thought, Orcs must be gay.

 # 25 -- Boltac and Relan and Rattick -- 1475

 Rattick led Boltac and Relan deeper into the dungeon.
 Sometimes they moved through natural caverns with stalactites and stalagmites.
 Sometimes they walked through abandoned mine works.
 But as they descended deeper and deeper, the quality of the workmanship changed.
-When they plunged into the bedrock the tunnels seemed more organic.
+When they plunged into the bedrock, the tunnels seemed more organic.
 More gnawed than carved.
-It was in one of these these strange, unsettling passages that they came to a fork in the passage.
+It was in one of these strange, unsettling passages that they came to a fork in the passage.
 Rattick stopped and said nothing.

 "Which way do we go?" asked Boltac.